-- 3.1 "The Act" means the Commonwealth Environmental Protection Act, 2 CMC §§ 3101 to 3134 (Public Law 3-23). - 3.2 "Agency" means the U.S. Environmental Protection Agency. - 3.3 "Agency Regulations" means those regulations promulgated by the U.S. Environmental Protection Agency pursuant to the Safe Drinking Water Act Amendments of 1986, 42 U.S.C. §§ 300g-1 to 300g-5, §300j-4, and §300j-9 (PL 99-339 §§1412 to 1416, §1445, and §1450).
-Hereafter referred to as the Safe Drinking Water Act. - 3.4 "Backflow" means the reversed flow of contaminated water or other liquids into the distribution system of a potable water supply. - 3.5 "Back siphonage" means the reversed flow of liquid caused by a partial vacuum in the potable distribution system. - 3.6 "Best available Technology" or "BAT" means the best technology, treatment techniques, or other means which the Administrator finds, after examination for efficacy under field conditions and not solely under laboratory conditions, are available (taking cost into consideration).
-For the purposes of setting MCLs for synthetic organic chemicals, any BAT must be at least at as effective as granular activated carbon.
+- 3.1 "The Act" means the Commonwealth Environmental Protection Act, 2 CMC §§ 3101 to 3134 (Public Law 3-23). - 3.2 "Agency" means the U.S. Environmental Protection Agency unless otherwise specified. - "Agency Regulations" means those regulations promulgated by the U.S. Environmental Protection Agency pursuant to the Safe Drinking Water Act Amendments of 1986, 42 U.S.C. §§ 300g-1 to 300g-5, §300j-4, and §300j-9 (PL 99-339 §§1412 to 1416, §1445, and §1450).
+Hereafter referred to as the Safe Drinking Water Act. - 3.4 "Backflow" means the reversed flow of contaminated water or other liquids into the distribution system of a potable water supply. - 3.5 "Back siphonage" means the reversed flow of liquid caused by a partial vacuum in the potable distribution system. - 3.6 "Best available Technology" or "BAT" means the best technology, treatment techniques, or other means which the Administrator finds, after examination for efficacy under field conditions and not solely under laboratory conditions, are available (taking cost into

-- 3.7 "Bottled Water Companies" means a business that produces drinking water in bulk or bottles for retail or wholesale sale to the public. - 3.8 "Coagulation" means a process using coagulant chemicals and mixing by which colloidal and suspended materials are destabilized and agglomerated into flocs. - 3.9 "Community Water System" means a public water system which serves at least fifteen (15) service connections used by year-round residents, or regularly serves at least twenty-five (25) year-round residents. - 3.10 "Confluent growth" means a continuous bacterial growth covering the entire filtration area of a membrane filter, or a portion thereof, in which bacterial colonies are not discrete. - 3.11 "Contaminant" means any physical, chemical, biological, or radiological substance or matter in water. - 3.12 "Conventional filtration treatment" means a series of processes including coagulation, flocculation, sedimentation, and filtration resulting in substantial particulate removal. - 3.13 "Cross Connection" means any arrangement of pipes, fittings, fixtures, or devices that connects a nonpotable system to a potable system. - "CT" or "CTcalc" is the product of "residual 3.14 disinfectant concentration" (C) in mg/1 determined before or at the first customer, and the corresponding "disinfectant contact item" (T) in minutes, i.e., "C" x "T".
+- consideration).
+For the purposes of setting MCLs for synthetic organic chemicals, any BAT must be at least at as effective as granular activated carbon. - 3.7 "Bottled Water Companies" means a business that produces drinking water in bulk or bottles for retail or wholesale sale to the public. - 3.8 "Chief" means the Chief of the Division of Environmental unless otherwise specified. - 3.9 "Coagulation" means a process using coagulant chemicals and mixing by which colloidal and suspended materials are destabilized and agglomerated into flocs. - 3.10 "Community Water System" means a public water system which serves at least fifteen (15) service connections used by year-round residents, or regularly serves at least twenty-five (25) year-round residents. - 3.11 "Confluent growth" means a continuous bacterial growth covering the entire filtration area of a membrane filter, or a portion thereof, in which bacterial colonies are not discrete. - 3.12 "Contaminant" means any physical, chemical, biological, or radiological substance or matter in water. - 3.13 "Conventional filtration treatment" means a series of processes including coagulation, flocculation, sedimentation, and filtration resulting in substantial particulate removal. - 3.14 "Cross Connection" means any arrangement of pipes, fittings, fixtures, or devices that connects a nonpotable system to a potable system. - 3.15 "CT" or "CTcalc" is the product of "residual disinfectant concentration" (C) in mg/1 determined before or at the first customer, and the corresponding "disinfectant contact item" (T) in minutes, i.e., "C" x "T".
 If a public water system applies disinfectants at more than one point prior to the first customer, it must determine the CT of each disinfectant sequence before or at the first customer to determine the total percent inactivation or "total inactivation ratio."
 In determining the total inactivation ratio, the public water system must determine the residual disinfectant concentration of each disinfection sequence and corresponding contact time before any subsequent disinfection application point(s).
-"CT99.9" is the CT value required for 99.9 percent (3-log) inactivation of Giardia lamblia cysts.
+"CT{99.9}" is the CT value required for 99.9 percent (3-log) inactivation of Giardia lamblia cysts.